griphiam/markphilpot_com/content/2017/2017_10_anime_fall_first.md

 Initially reminded me of _Gamers!_ and then there was a very weird turn at the end.
 Another show that will take a few episodes to sort everything out.

-Definitely failed to get all the references though.
+Trying to follow all the references was fun.